-In 2020, Porsche Michelin Sprint Challenge Australia (previously Porsche Michelin GT3 Cup Challenge) celebrates its 12th anniversary season in Australia.
+In 2023, Porsche Michelin Sprint Challenge Australia celebrates its 15th season in Australia.
 The series became a reality in 2008 when a group of enthusiasts took their Porsche race cars to Mallala in South Australia to kick start a four-round mini-series.
-Now managed by Porsche Cars Australia, the series has developed into one of Australia’s best and most professionally run racing series offering Porsche enthusiasts progressing from state level championships an opportunity to compete in the previous generation 911 GT3 Cup cars in a competive and welcoming enviroment
+Now managed by Porsche Cars Australia, the series has developed into one of Australia’s best and most professionally run racing series offering Porsche enthusiasts progressing from state level championships an opportunity to compete in the previous generation 911 GT3 Cup cars in a competitive and welcoming environment.

-For Pro and Pro-Am racers alike, Porsche Michelin Sprint Challenge Australia will continue as one of Australia’s best racing platforms into 2020.
+Racing at variety of National Championship events in 2023, the series retains Michelin as its Title Partner and official Tyre Supplier.
+For Pro and Pro-Am competitors alike, Porsche Michelin Sprint Challenge Australia will continue as one of Australia’s best one-make racing series in 2023.

-Over the seasons, Porsche Michelin Sprint Challenge Australia has been a launch pad for young drivers’ motor racing careers.
-These drivers, who are racing a Porsche 911 GT3 Cup (Type 991.I) car, have traditionally formed the Pro class in Sprint Challenge.
-Most recently, Harri Jones was the form Pro driver of the series, claiming the 2019 series title with consistentcy and performance across the season’s six rounds.
-Other noteworthy Pro drivers have included Richard Muscat, Jaxon Evans, Dylan O’Keeffe, Jordan Love and Matt Campbell, who won the final round of the 2014 season in the Pro division having already secured the Class B crown.
+Over the seasons, Sprint Challenge is being used as a launch pad for young drivers’ motor racing careers.
+These drivers, who are racing a Porsche 911 GT3 Cup (Type 991 Gen II) car, have traditionally formed the Pro class in Sprint Challenge.
+While both the 2020 and 2021 Sprint Challenge Championships were not concluded due to Covid travel restrictions.
+The 2022 Pro Champion was Thomas Sargent.
+Other noteworthy Pro drivers have included Richard Muscat, Jaxon Evans, Harri Jones, Dylan O’Keeffe and Matt Campbell, who won the final round of the 2014 season in the Pro division having already secured the Class B crown.

-Porsche Michelin Sprint Challenge Australia is just as much about the Pro-Am racer and Porsche enthusiast as it is of the drivers competing for outright victory.
-The Pro-Am class is exclusively for semi-professional drivers racing the Porsche 911 GT3 Cup (Type 991.I) car.
+Porsche Michelin Sprint Challenge Australia is just as much about the Pro-Am racer as it is of the drivers competing for outright victory.
+The Pro-Am class is exclusively for semi-professional drivers racing the Porsche 911 GT3 Cup (Type 991.II) car.
 These drivers do not seek to make a profession from motor racing nor do they seek to earn an income from racing duties.
 Instead, the Pro-Am racer consists of business leaders with a willingness to race sports cars.
 Or more specifically, the Porsche 911 GT3 Cup.
-2019 saw The Bend Motorsport Park owner Sam Shahin take the title after a season long battle with the McElrea Racing entry of Brett Boulton.

 2008 - 4 round series